openverse-orca/act/README.md

         - datasets
             - sim_frankapickup
 Step 2:
+- do your franka teleoperation like normal in orcagym
 - convert teleoperation franka data from orcagym format to the format that this repo recognize
     - use scripts/convert.py (use your own path1 variable)
 Step 3: